 Patients with possible intestinal obstruction should be hospitalized.
 Treatment of acute intestinal obstruction must proceed simultaneously with diagnosis.
 A surgeon should always be involved.

 Obstruction of the duodenum in adults is treated by resection or, if the lesion cannot be removed, palliative gastrojejunostomy (for treatment in children, see Duodenal Obstruction Duodenal Obstruction The duodenum can be obstructed by atresia, stenosis, and pressure due to an extrinsic mass.
 (See also Overview of Congenital Gastrointestinal Anomalies.)
-This anomaly is the 2nd most common... read more ).
+Duodenal atresia is the 2nd most common... read more ).

 Disseminated intraperitoneal cancer obstructing the small bowel is a major cause of death in adult patients with gastrointestinal tract cancer.
 Bypassing the obstruction, either surgically or with endoscopically placed stents, may palliate symptoms briefly.

 Obstructing colon cancers can sometimes be treated by a single-stage resection and anastomosis, with or without a temporary colostomy or ileostomy.
-When this procedure is not possible, the tumor may be resected, and a colostomy or ileostomy is created; the stoma may possibly be closed at a later time.
-Occasionally, a diverting colostomy with delayed resection is required.
+When this procedure is not possible, a diverting colostomy with delayed resection is recommended.
+Occasionally, the tumor may be resected and a colostomy or ileostomy is created; the stoma may possibly be closed at a later time.
+However this approach is sometimes associated with poorer oncologic outcomes.
 The use of an endoscopic stent to temporarily relieve the obstruction is controversial.
 Although stenting plays a role in palliation of a left-sided obstructing cancer in patients who may not tolerate an operation, there is potential for perforation, and some studies have suggested a decreased survival rate compared to elective surgical resection when a stent is used to bridge a potentially curable obstructing cancer.

 When diverticulitis causes obstruction, perforation is often present.
 Removal of the involved area may be very difficult but is indicated if perforation and general peritonitis Peritonitis Abdominal pain is common and often inconsequential.
 Acute and severe abdominal pain, however, is almost always a symptom of intra-abdominal disease.
 It may be the sole indicator of the need... read more are present.
 Resection and colostomy are done, and anastomosis is postponed.